tomins/FinalYearProject/README.md

   - DONE refactor python to search db and then do the get on the api only if not found (0.5)
   - DONE make the front end display results based off overall rating - (0.5)
   - DONE Fix the filters, the more parking spaces the better, not the worst
-  - User customizations
+  - DONE User customizations
     - DONE Favorite locations (2)
-    - add a better myaccount page with all details possible
+    - DONE add a better myaccount page with all details possible
   - add more details to the mapview- colour(NOT DONE), price(DONE) etc
   - get a better home page with more info
   - check for real time info avaliability
   - DONE create a link to the booking system
   - add better theming all over
-  - change favorite to be a star and change location to beside the name
+  - DONE change favorite to be a star and change location to beside the name
   - also check if location is already in the favorites
   - Get a logo of some sort and do the page headers
   - Add toast's for appropriate things
-  - Fix error with not all searches working
+  - DONE Fix error with not all searches working